-- 1. Download ble_app_bps_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_bps.bin to an SK Board through GProgrammer. - 2.
 In Profile > BPM on GRToolbox, enable device scanning and connect to a device advertising as "Goodix_BLP". - 3.
 After successful connection, you can view the changing blood pressure data in the BPM module: Systolic, Diastolic, Mean AP, and Pulse Rate.